 Historically, Etyek has long been known for producing sparkling wines.
-Hungary’s first (and largest) sparkling wine producer, Törley, started producing sparkling wines from grapes grown in the region in 1882.
+Hungary’s largest sparkling wine producer, Törley, started producing sparkling wines from grapes grown in the region in 1882.
 Since then, the area has continued to focus on this style.
 Etyek’s limestone soil and overall colder climate make it, arguably, Hungary’s best region to grow Pinot Noir, Chardonnay, and Sauvignon Blanc.
 These are the most important types of wine produced in the area, both as still wines and sparkling wines.
 Even the Sauvignon Blanc is used to produce Asti-like sparklers.

 An Extraordinary Appellation